Nearly 150 COVID-19 cases tied to Texas church summer camp

-(LEAGUE CITY, TX.) — Nearly 150 children and adults have tested positive for COVID-19 after attending a church summer camp in Texas, officials announced.
+(LEAGUE CITY, Texas) -- Nearly 150 children and adults have tested positive for COVID-19 after attending a church summer camp in Texas, officials announced.

 The Clear Creek Community Church, based in League City, Texas, announced that Sunday services would be canceled this week due to the number of cases.